gruppe-i-co-design/paper/paper.md

 ### IP Implementation

-In IP implementation we followed the “Vivado Quick Start Tutorial” and made some necessary changes in some files.
+In the IP-implementation, we followed the “Vivado Quick Start Tutorial” and made some necessary changes in some files.
 We declared some output ports and port mapped those in the “selection_sort_IP_v1_0.vhd”.
 Next, we made a component declaration and created some signals for inputs and outputs in the “selection_sort_IP_v1_0_S00_AXI.vhd” file.
-The VHDL description files which were created for the hardware implementation of selection sort algorithm we copied those files into IP directory and created a new AXI4 Peripheral for IP.
+The VHDL description files created for the hardware implementation of the selection sort algorithm we copied those files into the IP directory and created a new AXI4 Peripheral for IP.
+ Comment

-After this we created a new block design to integrate our IP, added and customized the “ZYNQ7 Processing System”.
+After this, we created a new block design to integrate our IP, added, and customized the “ZYNQ7 Processing System”.
 Our next step was that we added “selection_sort_IP_v1.0” into our design and created HDL Wrapper.
-Further we added the sort controller and the block memory IP blocks into our design.
-The block memory generator is the previously explained external RAM, while the sort controller enables us to inspect the memory after it has be sorted (simply enabling our software running on the ZYNQ prossessor to read the memory through AXI).
+Further, we added the Sort Controller and the block memory IP blocks into our design.
+The block memory generator is the previously explained external RAM, while the Sort Controller enables us to inspect the memory after it has been sorted (simply enabling our software running on the ZYNQ processor to read the memory through AXI).

 TODO add image of IP block diagram